iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 5 reviews"/>
 </p>

+> Easy to use, watch you don't have your VPN switched on or it doesn't take any readings, wouldn't know it was working behind the scenes to help protect Scotland<br> :date: __2021-05-01 22:05:02__

 > Great app 1st thing I added to my account well done,🌞🌈<br> :date: __2021-04-29 00:06:05__

 > Good<br> :date: __2021-04-21 09:37:24__